Visit the ANPT Education Center

 Outstanding Advocacy in Neurology

-* Dr. Handlery is a Board Certified Neurologic Clinical Specialist
+* Dr. McPherson is a Board Certified Neurologic Clinical Specialist

 Click here for list of previous Outstanding Advocacy in Neurology Award Winners